What is a credential stuffing attack?

 The role of bots in credential stuffing attacks

-By enabling attackers to conduct credential stuffing attacks with minimal human intervention, bots reduce the resources and expertise required to execute these attacks.
+By enabling attackers to conduct credential stuffing attacks with minimal human intervention, bots reduce the resources and expertise required to execute this type of cyberattack.
 This accessibility lowers the barrier to entry for cybercriminals, making automated bot attacks a popular choice among attackers.

 Because bots are readily and cheaply available, they have become the primary tool for automating the process of credential stuffing attacks.
 Bots can test large volumes of stolen or leaked username and password pairs across multiple online platforms much faster than a human can.
 This swift and automated process provides hackers with valid login credentials faster and more efficiently.